 Save These Tips for the First Week of School

-If you’d like to come back to this post later, be sure to add this pin to your favorite teaching board on Pinterest.
-You’ll be able to quickly find these tips and resources when you need them.
+If you’d like to return to this post later, add this pin to your favorite teaching board on Pinterest.
+You’ll be able to find these tips and resources when you need them quickly.